 Presbyterian churches don’t have “altars” like Catholic churches, but they do have “communion tables.”
 In Catholic churches, the altar holds the elements of the Eucharist and is the center of the Mass.
 Communion is celebrated in the Presbyterian tradition, but it believes differently about the sacrament.

-If the Lord’s Supper is important to Presbyterians, why don’t they celebrate it like Catholics do?
+If the Lord’s Supper is important to Presbyterians, why don’t they celebrate it as Catholics do?
 How are Presbyterian and Catholic beliefs about the Lord’s Supper different?
 Keep reading to learn more.

 Communion “altars” or “communion tables”?